bwhybrow23/bwhybrow23/README.md

 #### Introduction
 Welcome to my GitHub profile!
 I am Ben, also known as Stentorian or Sten.
 I am a self-taught JavaScript programmer, constantly expanding my knowledge and skills.
 While my expertise lies in JavaScript, particularly Node.js, and MongoDB, I also have some experience with C#, which I gained during my college years.

-#### Main Project: OmniDownloader
+#### Main Project: Photography
-Currently, my main project I am working on is called OmniDownloader.
-It is currently still a major work in progress, but will be a media download manager for various supported websites using a watchlist.
-It is currently not in working condition, but you can view the repo [here](https://github.com/bwhybrow23/OmniDownloader)
+Currently, my main project I am working on is my photography skills.
+I've recently bought myself two DSLRs and have been experimenting with them and learning how they work.
+All of my pictures are uploaded to my [website](https://benwhybrow.com).

 #### Contact Information
 If you'd like to get in touch, feel free to reach out to me via email at [ben@benwhybrow.com](mailto:ben@benwhybrow.com).
 I'm always open to collaborations, discussions, and sharing ideas.

 #### Fun Fact
-Here's a fun fact about me: I have an eclectic taste in music and enjoy listening to various genres.
-My Spotify playlists are a delightful mix of diverse musical styles.
+I share a birthday with Harry Potter

 ## Profile Metrics
 ![Metrics](https://github.com/bwhybrow23/bwhybrow23/blob/master/general.svg)